SalishSeaCast/SalishSeaNowcast/docs/deployment/arbutus_cloud.rst

 Compute Node Template
 ---------------------

-Fetch and apply any available updates on the ``nowcast1`` :ref:`ComputeNodeInstance` that you launched above with:
+Fetch and apply any available updates on the ``nowcast1`` :ref:`ComputeNodeInstance` that you launched above, and reboot the instance with:

 .. code-block:: console

     $ sudo apt update
     $ sudo apt upgrade
     $ sudo apt auto-remove
+    $ sudo shutdown -r now

 Set the timezone with: